|Disclaimer: This article is under development.

 or Temple University’s Charles Library (below is an architectural rendering; the building opens in 2019),

-The focus in librarianship from our content to our “spaces,” from being curators to facilitators, from “book or text-based learning” to participatory learning, from significance to relevance (meeting an immediate need to complete an assignment or task), makes me wonder if collections–let alone print collections–still matter in the 21st century.11 For smaller universities, does the provision of quality collections, regardless of format format, still matter, and to whom?
+The focus in the new librarianship reflects a shift from being curators to facilitators of collaboration, from “text-based learning” to participatory learning, from significance to relevance (good enough to meet an immediate need or complete a task, but not the authority on the topic).
+It makes one wonder if collections–let alone print collections–still matter to library practice as such.11 For smaller universities, does the provision of quality collections, regardless of format format, still matter, and to whom?

-Is there any effective way for librarians to demonstrate that quality collections make a significant difference to the university’s business objectives of attracting, retaining and educating students–to student success–or are collections now deemed to be inconsequential and capable of being summarily replaced–as our library professional library associations seem to assuring us–by “doing” more, the provision of information literacy classes and helping people inside the library collaborate?
+Is there any effective way for librarians to demonstrate that quality collections make a difference to the university’s business objectives of attracting, retaining and educating students–to student success–or are collections now deemed to be inconsequential and capable of being summarily replaced–as our library professional library associations seem to assuring us–by our “doing” more, the provision of more information literacy classes, and helping people to make connections with each other?

 From Libraries to Learning Centers.
-There is a peculiar rhetoric surrounding new academic library architecture which seeks to justify an enormous outlay for the creation of these often cavernous facilities, with high ceilings and grand entrances, glass and light, but nothing for the collections housed inside of them, nor anything more for resources offered online (a before/after survey of new libraries is underway).
-The rational or belief seems to be that an inspirational building full of technology is sufficient to motivate learning in the 21st century.
+There is a peculiar rhetoric surrounding new academic library architecture which seeks to justify an enormous outlay for the creation of these often cavernous facilities, with high ceilings and grand staircases, glass and light, but nothing for the collections housed inside of them, nor anything more for resources offered online (a before/after survey of new libraries is underway).
+The rational seems to be that an inspirational building full of technology, not access to publications and resources, is what drives learning in the 21st century.

 According to the Vice Provost and Director of NCSU Libraries, when planning the new Hunt Library, “Our goal was to make a difference in the education and research of students, and something that made them want to become lifelong learners, so we decided on an iconic building.”
 12 This statement, along with recent trends to create bookless libraries, raises some interesting questions: